ggonnella/gfapy/manual/custom_records.md

 ### Extensions

-The support for custom fields is limited, as gfapy does not know which and how many fields are there and how shall they be validated.
+The support for custom fields is limited, as Gfapy does not know which and how many fields are there and how shall they be validated.
-It is possible to create an extension of gfapy, which defines new record
+It is possible to create an extension of Gfapy, which defines new record
 types: this will allow to use these record types in a similar way to the built-in types.
 However, extending the library requires sligthly more advanced programming than just using the predefined record types.

-In the chapter Extending gfapy these extensions are discussed and an example is made.
+The manual for writing extensions is provided as Supplementary Information to the manuscript describing Gfapy.